Return to The Definitive RCT Reference Guide homepage

 Never use a Queue Line path tile for anything other than a ride queue {m}!
 For maximum loading efficiency, plan the queue so that you can place the ride entrance in the middle of the (first) trains access door {s}.
 Guests will find an underground queue exciting {s}.
 Avoid placing queue lines adjacent to each other, as no one in line likes to stand in the middle of a smelly, tightly packed crowd {s}.
 If 'S'-shaped queues are necessary, it is a good idea to leave space between parallel walkways (like the open space that occurs inside a real letter 'S') so attractive and shady/cooling scenery can be inserted.
 It is good practice to lay the queue tiles from the Ride Entrance outward, because queue tiles function like regular path tiles until they are "activated" by touching the ride Entrance (this helps to prevent Guests from accidently using your still-under-construction queue as a footpath).

 Queue line lengths are critical.
 Try to keep queue lines limited to 50 guests and/or 9 minutes long, or guests will begin complaining (after 15 minutes guests will start to leave the queue).
 As a last resort, you can increase the rides Ticket Price so fewer guests will choose to stand in line {m} (although this tends to generate other problems).
 Remember, you don't "need" a queue (because at least 1 guest will stand in front of a queue-less Entrance), so you DO have the option of connecting a ride entrance directly to a normal path square (actually, quite effective for some rides, such as the "Space Rings").
 Guests will refuse to enter a "full" queue line, so shorter queues help to prevent guest bordom on rides that have long waiting periods before latest arriving guests can load.
 The queue lines themselves can be very long, but maximum number of guests that will stand in a queue is 255 (even if they couldn't possilby see the waiting guests, additional guests will always refuse to enter the queue line until the number of guests waiting drops below 255).
-If uncertain about optimal queue length, it is a good idea to initially make the queues for Gentle rides approximately 7 squares long, Roller Coasters approximately 15 squares long, and all other rides approximately 10 squares long (and then later adjust the length as circumstances, including Rain or Ride Novelty, dictate).
+If uncertain about optimal queue length, it is a good idea to initially make the queues for Gentle rides approximately 7 squares long, Roller Coasters approximately 15 squares long, and all other rides approximately 10 squares long (and then later adjust the length as circumstances, including as a Rain storm or the rides Novelty age, dictate).

-Here is a summary of proper queue design.
+Here is a summary of "Proper Queue Design".

 Scenery